turing-machines/docs/content/faq/_index.en.md

 Yes, you can flash a compute module using a top/master node.

 #### 7. How do the Ethernet, USB, HDMI, and audio ports work?
 Is there a way to switch them between nodes?
 Each pair of USB connected to a particular node.
 HDMI and audio connected with a top/master node.
-Ethernet connected with a second node.

 #### 8. There are ATX and DC 12V power ports on the cluster board.
 Does this mean it can function from either an ATX power supply or 12V?
 Yes